-- Systems, processes and projects are beginning to mature. - Implementing monitoring and assurance of site-specific actions such as asset integrity, maintenance schedules and early warning systems. - Assessing and incorporating global best practice as well as identification of emerging risks.
+- Implementing monitoring and assurance of site-specific actions such as asset integrity, maintenance schedules and early warning systems. - Assessing and incorporating global best practice as well as identification of emerging risks.

 We are integrating climate change-related metrics into our design standards.
 We are also investigating methodologies and tools to improve the translation of our physical risks into financial indicators.